Edit made on August 23, 2021 by PeterNewstead at 19:33:55

 The Bursary Fund is open for business.

-In the period up to The next deadline for applications is 31 July 2016, May 2019, when we expect to award bursaries between £50 and £300 (exceptionally (in very exceptional circumstances, up to £500) to a total value of at least £2000. a maximum of £1000.
-Awards will be announced no later than 14 June 2019.
-Applications
+#31# #January# #2021# , 30 September 2021, when we expect to award bursaries of between £50 and £300 (in very exceptional circumstances, up to £500) £500), up to a total value of a maximum of £1000.
+Awards will be announced no later than 14 February 2021.
+If possible, applications should be made well in advance of the deadline so that we can contact applicants for further information if necessary. £3000.

 Joyce Hatton was a teacher who, for many years, ran a shop at meetings and conferences,